Miss-nonso/kanban-dashboard/README.md

 A sleek, minimal, and responsive **Kanban Board** built with **Next.js App Router**, **TypeScript**, **Tailwind CSS**, and the expressive beauty of **ShadCN UI**.

-Designed to help you manage tasks with ease — whether you're planning your next startup, writing documentation, or just organizing your thoughts — this Kanban board brings structure to your chaos with style and intention.
+Designed to help you manage tasks with ease — whether you're planning your next startup, writing documentation, or just organizing your thoughts, this Kanban board brings structure to your chaos with style and intention.

 ---